-Classes may go on a field trip once each semester to enhance classroom learning and all trips should be directly related to a course of study.
-A permission slip will be sent to parents at the beginning of the year for permission for their child to take part in trips within Wayne County.
-Additional permission slips will be sent home for trips outside the county.
-Each time a trip is planned, the parents will be notified in advance with a trip description, date, time, mode of transportation, and cost.
+Classes may go on field trips or other class trips in order to enhance classroom learning and/or create a greater sense of community.
+A permission slip will be sent to parents at least three weeks beforehand for permission for their child to take part in trips.
+Each time a trip is planned, parents will be notified well in advance with a trip description, date, time, mode of transportation, and cost.

 The school strongly encourages the use of charter buses for all out-of-town trips.
 When WCDS buses are used, the driver will be an adult with a commercial license (CDL).
-Drivers of the school vans must be adults and comply with all NC laws.
+Drivers of the school vans must be adults and comply with all North Carolina laws.